 When it comes to international organizations, larger companies who deal with more complex multi-currency financial consolidations can take comfort knowing that currency can be automatically converted and translated into the appropriate formats upon receipt.

-A key business benefit of financial consolidation software is the ability to create comparative views between months or quarters of similar business operations.
-A business may have two similar businesses operating at different locations, and needs to figure out which is performing better financially.
-Consolidation software will make it easy to bring in the financial data of each location and create comparative trial balances, receivables/payable reports, or balance sheets.
+Another key benefit comes from the ability to create comparative views between different time periods or locations.
+Consolidation software makes it easy to bring in the financial data of each location and create comparative trial balances, receivables/payable reports, or balance sheets.

 Being able to get a real-time view of reports and analytics across all your companies will let you know who is meeting goals and expectations set forth by upper management.
 This lets you reward locations that are performing admirably or create benchmarks for underperforming branches.